jameycribbs/ivy/README.md

 Ivy is a database management system that stores each record as a __JSON__ file.
 It can be __embedded__ into your program and is safe to use in goroutines (it uses mutexes) as long as each goroutine shares the database connection.
 This makes it ok to use in a web application.

+### Features

+- Pure Go
+- Goroutine safe (as long as each goroutine shares the database connection)
+- Can utilize indexes for faster queries
+- Embeddable
+- Database records are stored as json files, making for easy external access

 ### How to install

 ~~~